tamasseller/roll/INTERNALS.md

 Protocol
 --------

-The RPC protocol is defined in terms of endpoint state and interactions with the application and the remote endpoint.
+The RPC protocol can be defined in terms of endpoint state and interactions with the application and the remote endpoint.

 The direction of connection establishment is irrelevant, the two ends of the connection function in exactly the same way.